top of page

 Uttanasana (Standing Forward Fold).
 Photo © Copyright by Laura Brown Photography.

 If that's you, pause right there.
-Because that’s part of the point of practicing yoga—to become more flexible in mind and body.
+Because that’s part of the point of practicing yoga: Yoga helps you become more flexible in mind and body.

-Yoga helps you gain flexibility in the mind and body.
 The flexibility you learn on your yoga mat is the same flexibility that benefits you off your mat in your everyday life.
-You become more agile and responsive to change and going with the flow.
+You become more agile and responsive to change and go with the flow more often.

-For example, if your partner cancels dinner date plans because they have to work late, the flexibility you learn on your mat can help you have a more flexible response to needing to figure out something different for your evening plans.
-If you sign your kid up for soccer but they don’t want to play and, instead, they decide to roll themselves up in the curtains in the gym (true story), the flexibility (and patience!) you learn on your mat can help with that, too.
+For example, if your friend cancels dinner plans because they have to work late, the flexibility you learn on your yoga mat can help you have a more flexible response to needing to figure out something different for your evening plans.
+If you sign your kid up for soccer but they don’t want to play and, instead, they decide to roll themselves up in the curtains in the gym (true story for my son!), the flexibility (and patience) you learn on your yoga mat can help with that, too.

 When it comes to flexibility or pretty much anything, you have to start somewhere, so why not start where you are right now?
-In a yoga asana (poses) practice, I often think about how flexible my hamstrings are when in a Forward Fold, such as Uttanasana (Standing Forward Fold).
+In a yoga asana (poses) practice, I often think about how flexible my hamstrings are when in a forward fold, such as Uttanasana (Standing Forward Fold).
+Learn the step-by-step instructions for this yoga pose.

 Practice It: Uttanasana (Standing Forward Fold)

 • Inhale as you float your arms to either side and then up toward the sky.
-On an exhale, float your arms to either side and from your hips, fold forward, placing your hands on something, such as the ground, your feet, your legs, a block or a chair.
+On an exhale, float your arms to either side as you fold forward from your hips, placing your hands on something, such as the ground, your feet, your legs, a block or a chair.

 • Keep the crown of your head facing down.